yunjeong-lee/concurrency-bugs-examples/README.md

 - These examples are collected in an attempt to find interdependencies between different types of concurrency bugs.
 -

-#### Buggy programs containing both data races (D) and atomicity violations (A)
+#### Buggy programs containing both data races, atomicity violations, and/or order violations

-1. DA Example #1
+1. Example #1 : data races + atomicity violations

-- Below example includes both data raes and atomicity violations.
+- Root case of the bugs can be diagnosed in relation to data races or atomicity violations.
+-- In the context of data races, there may be threads writing to the list `a` via `a.add(x);` while others simultaneously read it via `!a.contains(x)`.
+-- In the context of atomicity violations, the fact that checking `if (!a.contains(x))` and modifying `a.add(x)` were not an atomic operation caused the bug.
-- This can be
+- This bug can be fixed by adding a synchronisation primitive and making the operations atomic, as shown in the comments.

 ```java
 import java.util.ArrayList;